 This toxic body burden is EWG’s chief concern about household chemicals.
 Sutton explains: “Our concern is daily, weekly, chronic exposure over a lifetime.
 Maybe if you’re exposed to a chemical a handful of times it wouldn’t cause harm, but some chemicals build up enough or cause enough harm in your body over time that it triggers some kind of disease outcome.
 The concept [of body burden] is that pollution is not just in our air and in our water — it’s also in us.”

 No one can avoid exposure to toxic chemicals altogether, but it is possible to reduce it significantly.
-In the following pages, Greer, Sutton and other experts weigh in on the worst toxic offenders commonly found in household cleaning products, and offer ways to swap them for healthier, safer options.
+Below, Greer, Sutton and other experts weigh in on the worst toxic offenders commonly found in household cleaning products, and offer ways to swap them for healthier, safer options.

 Found in: Many fragranced household products, such as air fresheners, dish soap, even toilet paper.
 Because of proprietary laws, companies don’t have to disclose what’s in their scents, so you won’t find phthalates on a label.
 If you see the word “fragrance” on a label, there’s a good chance phthalates are present.